chef/chef-web-docs/content/install_chef_air_gap.md

 wrapper.
 In addition the necessary cookbooks, a private Chef Supermarket has the following requirements:

--   An operational Chef Infra Server (version 12.0 or higher) to act as the OAuth 2.0 provider
+-   An operational Chef Infra Server to act as the OAuth 2.0 provider
 -   A user account on the Chef Infra Server with `admins` privileges
 -   A key for the user account on the Chef server
--   An x86_64 compatible Linux host with at least 1 GB memory
+-   An x86_64 Ubuntu, RHEL, or Amazon Linux host with at least 1 GB memory
 -   System clocks synchronized on the Chef Infra Server and Supermarket hosts
 -   Sufficient disk space to meet project cookbook storage capacity or credentials to store cookbooks in an Amazon Simple Storage Service (S3) bucket

 ### Configure credentials